16 High-Calorie Foods For Your Picky Toddler

 2. Go For Full-Fat Dairy Products:

 Make sure your toddler’s diet has ample amounts of full-fat dairy products like milk, yogurt, and cheese.
-You can add shredded cheese to her vegetables, rice, and other dishes to bulk them up.
-You can also give her cheese slices as finger food.
+You can add shredded cheese to rice and vegetable recipes for toddlers to bulk them up.
+You can also offer cheese as finger foods for toddlers.

 Khushboo, a British Expat, a stay-at-home mother of one, and a blogger, shares how she includes high-calorie foods in her daughter’s diet.
 She says, “Rich in calcium, phosphorus, and selenium, cheese can be added to your little one’s food in a variety of ways.
 Grated cheese can be added to her pureed food, sprinkled on bread, or even munched on as finger food.
 Whenever we have pizza, Azmu loves to pull the cheese strings and pretend that she is eating noodles.
 And don’t even get me started on Mozzarella sticks!
 Yum (i)!”